NYPL/ami-preservation/docs/pages/ami-specifications.md

 <a name="capture-tools"></a>
 ### _Capture tools_
-Preservation master and edit master files must be captured/encoded as Broadcast Wave Format (BWF), with embedded BEXT metadata (see “Embedded Metadata” section).
+Preservation master and edit master files must be captured/encoded as Broadcast Wave Format (BWF).

-Files that exceed the Broadcast Wave Format 4GB file size limitation should be captured as RF64, with the same embedded metadata values.
+Files that exceed the Broadcast Wave Format 4GB file size limitation should be captured as RF64.
 Post-capture, all Broadcast Wave and RF64 files should be transcoded to the FLAC codec and container, with embedded metadata and original modification times retained through the use of the FLAC Utility (https://xiph.org/flac/download.html) by following the command listed on the FFmprovisr website (https://amiaopensource.github.io/ffmprovisr/#flac-tool).
 Original capture as Wave64 (.w64) is not acceptable.

 <a name="audio-pms"></a>
 #### Preservation master